Support Being Tea Scholarships!

 It was only by the grace of finding places to volunteer my time professionally that I was able to keep growing and learning in tea, because I certainly couldn’t pay the cost of admission without help.
 I had friends who let me share hotel rooms and homes with them when I traveled for tea conferences, because I couldn’t afford that, either.
 I met new colleagues and friends who also did not judge me for my position in life.
 I’ve thought a lot about those early years as I’ve kept going in tea.

 In 2015, I founded Being Tea as a means to offer education that’s accessible, affordable, and geared toward everyday life and enjoyment.
-Tea for enrichment.
+Tea for personal enrichment.
 Tea that shows you that you are enough.

 Thank you for supporting my work, as well as the well-being and education of fellow tea folks on the path!